PROJECT MANAGEMENT PROCESSES – WHAT ARE THEY?

 Other factors contributing to the project process

 There are plenty of factors impacting a project’s success.
-These things all play into the 5 phases.
-This includes: project management tools, and what the Project Management Institute calls the 10 Areas of Knowledge (which is also included in the PMBOK Guide).
+These factors all play into the 5 phases.
+They include: project management tools, and what the Project Management Institute calls the 10 Areas of Knowledge (also included in the PMBOK Guide).

 The 10 Areas of Knowledge all fit into the 5 process groups.
 These are all areas of knowledge that project managers need to master in order to successfully implement the project process from initiation to closure:

 - Project Integration Management: This includes all the activities involved in co-ordinating the different project phases.

 - Project Scope Management: This involves ensuring that the project includes all the work, and only the work, that is required to complete the project successfully.

 - Project Time Management: This includes everything needed to ensure that the project is completed by the deadline.

 - Project Cost Management: This involves planning the budget, securing funding, and controlling costs throughout the project process.

 - Project Quality Management: This involves determining quality policies and objectives regarding the project.

 - Project Human Resource Management: This includes everything that relates to leading a project team.